JoaoCostaIFG/dotfiles/scripts/README.md

 history and built-ins file (also for getline).
 It is based on **rmaxima** but it has a few improvements.
 Depends on [maxima](http://maxima.sourceforge.net/).

-## next_sink

-switch to the next sink on pulseaudio

 ## noita_backup